 “Our idea is that beauty and wellbeing are a sum of three factors,” explained CEO Joni Kukkohovi.
 “The first is how you nourish yourself; the second is how you look after the largest organ of the human body, your skin; and the third is how you rest and let your body recover.”

 Launched by Finnish design house Globe Hope, this premium organic cosmetics brand is a continuation of a skin care product line designed by Mia Höytö, an enthusiastic nature lover and experienced beauty industry expert.
-It uses ingredients like birch sap, sea buckthorn, lingonberry and blueberry found in Finnish forests and packed with nutritious vitamins.
+It uses ingredients like birch sap, sea buckthorn, lingonberry and blueberry that are found in Finnish forests and packed with nutritious vitamins.

 All the beauty products are developed and produced domestically and can be conveniently purchased online or through resellers in different parts of the world, including in Taiwan, Japan and a big number of European countries.
-The Asian market is of a particular interest to Globe Hope not only due to its massive customer base, but also because of the growing popularity of Nordic organic cosmetics in the region.
+The Asian market is of a particular interest to Globe Hope not only due to its massive customer base, but also due to the growing popularity of Nordic organic cosmetics in the region.

 “Consumers are increasingly aware of what they put on their skin, and sustainability and naturalness are new quality standards, especially for cosmetics,” pointed out head of sales and marketing Timo Ahvenainen.
 “We believe in the enormous potential of Finnish natural cosmetics abroad if we invest enough in sales.”